anassan/CPIT425_AES/README.md

 ↓ ↓ ↓

-`Cipher.AES" -> "com.sun.crypto.provider.AESCipher`
+`"Cipher.AES" -> "com.sun.crypto.provider.AESCipher"`

 > The application calls the getInstance() factory methods of the Cipher engine class, which in turn asks the JCA framework to find the first provider instance that supports "AES".
 The framework consults each installed provider, and obtains the provider's instance of the Provider class.
 (Recall that the Provider class is a database of available algorithms.)
 The framework searches each provider, finally finding a suitable entry in CSP3.
-This database entry points to the implementation class com.foo.AESCipher which extends CipherSpi, and is thus suitable for use by the Cipher engine class.
+This database entry points to the implementation class com.sun.crypto.provider.AESCipher which extends CipherSpi, and is thus suitable for use by the Cipher engine class.
 An instance of com.foo.AESCipher is created, and is encapsulated in a newly-created instance of javax.crypto.Cipher, which is returned to the application.
 When the application now does the init() operation on the Cipher instance, the Cipher engine class routes the request into the corresponding engineInit() backing method in the com.sun.crypto.provider.AESCipher class.

+_______________

 `CipherInputStream cis = new CipherInputStream(inputFile, cipher);`